 Personal Precautions: Extremely flammable.
 Spillages of liquid product will create a fire hazard and may form an explosive atmosphere.
 Keep all sources of ignition and hot metal surfaces away from spill/release if safe to do so.
 The use of explosion-proof electrical equipment is recommended.
 Beware of accumulation of gas in low areas or contained areas, where explosive concentrations may occur.
 Prevent from entering drains or any place where accumulation may occur.
 Ventilate area and allow to evaporate.
+Contains poisonous hydrogen sulfide gas.
+If the presence of dangerous amounts of H2S around the spilled product is suspected, additional or special actions may be warranted, including access restrictions and use of protective equipment.
 Stay upwind and away from spill/release.
 Avoid direct contact with material.
-For large spillages, notify persons downwind of the spill/release, isolate immediate hazard area and keep unauthorized personnel out.
+For large spillages, notify persons down wind of the spill/release, isolate immediate hazard area and keep unauthorized personnel out.
 Wear appropriate protective equipment, including respiratory protection, as conditions warrant (see Section 8).
 See Sections 2 and 7 for additional information on hazards and precautionary measures.